 Doctors suspect encephalitis based on symptoms, especially if an epidemic is in progress.
 Magnetic resonance imaging (MRI) can detect typical abnormalities in the brain, confirming encephalitis.
 If MRI is not available, computed tomography (CT) may be done.
 It can help doctors exclude disorders that can cause similar symptoms (such as stroke and brain tumor) and check for disorders that can make doing a spinal tap dangerous.

-A spinal tap (lumbar puncture) is done to obtain a sample of cerebrospinal fluid.
-Usually, the spinal fluid contains white blood cells, red blood cells, or both.
-To identify the virus causing encephalitis, doctors take samples of blood and cerebrospinal fluid and test them for antibodies to the virus when the person is sick and later when the person is convalescing.
+A spinal tap (lumbar puncture) is done to obtain a sample of cerebrospinal fluid, which flows through the tissues (meninges) that cover the brain and spinal cord.
+Normally, the spinal fluid contains very few white blood cells.
+But when the brain and meninges are inflamed, the number of white cells in cerebrospinal fluid increases.
+To identify the virus causing encephalitis, doctors take samples of blood and cerebrospinal fluid and test them for antibodies to the virus when the person is sick and later when the person is recovering.
 If the increase in antibodies in cerebrospinal fluid is greater than the increase in the blood, the diagnosis is confirmed.
 Sometimes techniques are used to grow (culture) viruses in the cerebrospinal fluid so that they can be identified more easily.
 Enteroviruses can be cultured, but most other viruses cannot.

-For HIV-associated encephalopathy, a combination of drugs (see Human Immunodeficiency Virus HIV Infection: Treatment) helps the immune system function better and delays the progression of the infection and its complications, including dementia.
+For HIV-associated encephalopathy, a combination of drugs used to treat HIV infection (antiretroviral drugs—see Human Immunodeficiency Virus HIV Infection: Treatment) helps the immune system function better and delays the progression of the infection and its complications, including dementia.

 For other viruses and most other causes, no specific treatment is available.
-Treatment usually involves relieving symptoms and, when necessary, providing life support until the infection subsides—in about 1 to 2 weeks.
+Treatment usually involves relieving symptoms (such as seizures and fever) and, when necessary, providing life support (for example, with a breathing tube) until the infection subsides—in about 1 to 2 weeks.

-Last full review/revision May 2008 by Michael Jacewicz, MD
+Last full review/revision May 2013 by John E. Greenlee, MD